PoliticalGraveyard.com

 Image source: West Virginia Blue Book 1917

 Thurmond, K. Neil — of Johnston City, Williamson County, Ill.
 Mayor of Johnston City, Ill., 1953.
-Still living as of 1953.
+Presumed deceased.
+Burial location unknown.

 Thurmond, Louise Boston (b.
 1905) — also known as Louise Thurmond — of Piedmont, Wayne County, Mo.
 Born in Ellington, Reynolds County, Mo., April 12, 1905.
 Democrat.
 Delegate to Democratic National Convention from Missouri, 1948.
 Female.
 Baptist.
 Member, Order of the Eastern Star.
-Presumed deceased.
 Burial location unknown.

-Thurmond, Michael — of Decatur, DeKalb County, Ga.; Atlanta, Fulton County, Ga.
+Thurmond, Michael — also known as Mike Thurmond — of Decatur, DeKalb County, Ga.; Atlanta, Fulton County, Ga.
 Democrat.
-Delegate to Democratic National Convention from Georgia, 2000, 2004, 2008 (member, Platform Committee); vice-chair of Georgia Democratic Party, 2008.
-Still living as of 2008.
+Delegate to Democratic National Convention from Georgia, 2000, 2004, 2008 (member, Platform Committee); vice-chair of Georgia Democratic Party, 2008; candidate for U.S. Senator from Georgia, 2010.
+Still living as of 2010.

 Thurmond, Neil See K. Neil Thurmond